Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

 \subsection{Robotouille Synchronous}

-We evaluate performance on Robotouille Synchronous benchmark which spans 10 recipe-completion tasks of increasing horizon length (10-63 steps).
+We evaluate performance on the Robotouille Synchronous benchmark which spans 10 recipe-completion tasks of increasing horizon length (10-63 steps).
 For each task, the benchmark provides 10 different starting environments that introduce different contention and object arrangements.
 To ensure a fair comparison, we align the baselines with \name\ by providing them with the same system prompt.
-Table~\ref{tbl:robo_sync} presents the Pass@1 results across three LLM backbones (More detailed results can be found in Table~\ref{tbl:robo_sync_app_qwen235}.~\ref{tbl:robo_sync_app_gemini}.~\ref{tbl:robo_sync_app_ds} in Appendix). \name\ achieves the best performance comparing to baselines, surpassing the strongest baseline ReCAP by up to 22\% (Qwen3-235B).
+Table~\ref{tbl:robo_sync} presents the Pass@1 results across three LLM backbones (detailed results can be found in Appendix~\ref{app:robo_sync_all}). \name\ achieves the best performance compared to baselines, surpassing the state-of-the-art ReCAP by up to 22\% (Qwen3-235B without memory bank).

 We further analyze the average steps required to complete each task in Figure~\ref{fig:robo_sync}.
 For easy to medium difficulty tasks (0-6), all frameworks demonstrate similar average steps, closely adhering to the task horizon (red dots).
 However, for more difficult tasks, we observe that \name\ takes slightly more steps in its success trials (solid bars) compared to baselines.
-The increased number of steps reflects the extra effort to complete tasks that other baselines fail, suggesting better robustness for successes in those challenging tasks.
+The increased number of steps reflects the extra effort to complete tasks on which other baselines fail, suggesting greater robustness on these challenging tasks.
 Including failed attempts (dashed bars) shifts the results: the baselines require many more steps on average than \name, highlighting \name’s efficiency across both successes and failures.
 Augmented with the experience memory (GiG+Exp), the model completes tasks in even fewer steps, demonstrating the effectiveness of our memory architecture.
 The Pass@1 performance of GiG+Exp remains comparable, likely due to the already strong performance of \name\ on the benchmark.